LafayelFaye/Carbonmade-Portfolio/README.md

 # Carbonmade-Portfolio
 This is a static website of what I wish my carbonmade portfolio could look like if I had more design control.
 Carbonmade is an awesome portfolio website but there are a few things I wish it could have.
-You can view my current Carbonmade Portfolio layout design [here](https://randomproject.carbonmade.com/).
+You can view the current layout design [here](https://randomproject.carbonmade.com/).
 ## Creator
 Carbonmade Portfolio was created by Estella Santiago aka LafayelFaye